regardingwork/regardingwork.github.com/_posts/2011-08-12-100-ways-to-get-more-done.markdown

     <li>Divide and conquer.
 For example, split tasks in your list into smaller, 10minute tasks.</li>
     <li>write lists. pick a large number !! altucher reference?</li>
 	<li>Engage in <a href='http://structuredprocrastination.com/'> Structured Procrastination</a>.
 This is helpful in compressing your available time for high-priority tasks to increase urgency, consolidating low-priority tasks into allocated time, working on self-deception and determining the true importance of all tasks.</li>
+    <li>Go back over old lists or journal entries that you habitually make.
+For example, I have a RTM list for what may just be silly business or blog post ideas.
+These sometimes get me onto something significant and otherwise it's good to get them permanently out of your mind.</li>
     <li>have a cup of tea, away from your desk, in silence. don't flick through a magazine, just sit and drink the tea</li>
     <li>have a sacred thinking spot, like a cafe you only go to by yourself, or a tree that nobody else would think to sit under</li>